reply2za/chirp-bot/README.md

 # Chirp Bot

-A dicord bot that tracks voice channels and notifies a text channel when someone joins
+A dicord bot that tracks voice channels and notifies a text channel when someone joins.

 Purpose: Let others in the server know when a person joins a voice channel so that a party may begin.